TechnicalBuildingSystems/OpenSmartHomeData/README.md

 ## The Data

 The data set comprises static and dynamic building data.
+The data is hosted in a GraphDB triple store sponsored by Ontotext: [https://rdf.ontotext.com/4139541402/mydb/repositories/OpenSmartHomeDataSet](https://rdf.ontotext.com/4139541402/mydb/repositories/OpenSmartHomeDataSet).

 Filename | Description
 --- | ---